OpenMW/openmw/CONTRIBUTING.md

 Note:
 * Tasks set to 'openmw-future' are usually out of the current scope of the project and can't be started yet.
 * Bugs that are not 'Confirmed' should be confirmed first.
-* Larger Features should have a discussion before you start implementing.
-* In many cases, it's best to have a discussion about possible solutions before you jump into coding.
+* Often, it's best to start a discussion about possible solutions before you jump into coding, especially for larger features.

 Aside from coding, you can also help by triaging the issues list.
 Check for bugs that are 'Unconfirmed' and try to confirm them on your end, working out any details that may be necessary.
 Check for bugs that do not conform to [Bug reporting guidelines](https://wiki.openmw.org/index.php?title=Bug_Reporting_Guidelines) and improve them to do so!